Late Entry Accelerated Program (LEAP)

 Phase I—Undergraduate Courses

 Students begin Phase I of LEAP by taking undergraduate core courses that are customized according to the students’ undergraduate background.
 Successful completion of the LEAP Phase I program qualifies students to apply to Phase II, the Master of Engineering or Master of Science degree program.
 LEAP students may also apply to the PhD program for Phase II.
-Students are guaranteed admission to Phase II, the Master of Engineering program, if they have a GPA of at least 3.2 in Phase I. Sample core curricula for each area of study are available on the LEAP website.
+Students are guaranteed admission to the Master of Science or the Master of Engineering program if they have a GPA of at least 3.2 in Phase I. Sample core curricula for each area of study are available on the LEAP website.

 Courses taken to satisfy Phase I LEAP requirements may not be used to satisfy Phase II (MEng/MS/PhD) requirements.